agencyenterprise/alpha-ai-avatar-sdk-aipi/docs/aipi-bundle/avatar_sdk_documentation.md

 />;
 ```

-## Get List of Available Avatars In Application
+## Get List of Available Avatar ID / Name / Thumbnail

-Use the `getAvatars()` async function to retrieve a list of all available avatars in the system.
+If the user wants to control which avatar they want to use, you can create a UI using a list of avatars by using the `getAvatars()` async function to retrieve a list of all available avatars in the system.

 ```typescript
 const avatars = await avatarController.getAvatars();